MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 5. In the OData feed dialog box, select **Connect**.
 A "Refresh" dialog box might appear and display the status of the preparation of your data for import.

-6. You are now signed in to Power BI.
-This is indicated by the "You are currently signed in" notification in the OData feed dialog box.

-   > [!Note]
-   > At this point, you've imported data into Power BI.
-You can now create visualizations of this data.
+6. You have imported data into Power BI, and you can now create visualizations of this data.

    > [!Important]
    > * The data in the OData feed is static, so if you want new or different data, you will need to run a new query and get a new corresponding URL.